Alex Verdugo Player Props: Red Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.93 team ERA ranks eighth across all league pitching staffs.
+- The Rangers' 3.90 team ERA ranks eighth among all league pitching staffs.

-- Rangers pitchers combine to allow the 10th-fewest home runs in baseball (90 total, 1.1 per game).
+- Rangers pitchers combine to allow the eighth-fewest home runs in baseball (90 total, one per game).

-- His last appearance came on Thursday against the Detroit Tigers, when the righty threw 8 2/3 innings, surrendering two earned runs while allowing four hits.
+- The righty's last appearance came on Saturday against the Houston Astros, when he threw six innings, surrendering five earned runs while giving up seven hits.

-- In 18 games this season, the 28-year-old has amassed an ERA of 2.80, with 5.7 strikeouts per nine innings.
-Opponents are hitting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.